hhas/SwiftAutomation/doc-source/6 type-mappings.md

 ## Overview

-The `NSAppleEventDescriptor` Foundation class provides a low-level wrapper around the Carbon Apple Event Manager APIs for building and sending Apple events, and for encapsulating the parameter and result data to be included in those events. `NSAppleEventDescriptor` defines a `descriptorType` property containing an `OSType` (a.k.a. "four-char code") that describes the type of value it holds (e.g. `'utxt'` = `typeUnicodeText` = UTF16-encoded text), and a `data` property containing the value's data serialized as an `NSData` instance.
+The `AEDesc` Foundation class provides a low-level wrapper around the Carbon Apple Event Manager APIs for building and sending Apple events, and for encapsulating the parameter and result data to be included in those events. `AEDesc` defines a `descriptorType` property containing an `OSType` (a.k.a. "four-char code") that describes the type of value it holds (e.g. `'utxt'` = `typeUnicodeText` = UTF16-encoded text), and a `data` property containing the value's data serialized as an `NSData` instance.

 Apple event data types include: